NathanWichmann/SkewedNews/README.md

 # The problem:
 We provided a solution to the issue of news sources providing only one side of a story.
 Our app provides a way to view different political perspecives to news.

+# The extra
+The app can also cconvery currency, displat bitcoin value and search the news for any city

 # Live link
 https://weird-but-doable.github.io/SkewedNews/